Hola-Gordon/Computer-Vision-Lab2/report.md

 ```

 The LBP confusion matrix shows:
-- Stone classification remains highly accurate (matching GLCM performance)
+- Stone classification remains strong (94.12%)
-- Brick samples are frequently misclassified, with 2 as stone and 2 as wood
+- Brick samples show significant confusion with both stone and wood
-- Wood samples show significant confusion with brick (6 misclassifications)
+- Wood samples are frequently misclassified as brick

-This indicates that LBP struggles to capture the distinctive features of brick and wood textures, particularly when these textures have irregular patterns or varying scales.

-## 5. Key Insights
+This pattern suggests that LBP struggles with textures that have both regular and irregular elements (like brick and wood).
+The binary patterns may be capturing similar local variations despite the textures being visually distinct at a larger scale.

+## 8. Conclusion and Recommendations

+### 8.1 Key Findings

+1. **GLCM outperforms LBP**: The GLCM-based approach demonstrated superior performance across all metrics, particularly for structured textures like brick.

-1. **Data quality matters**: Controlled, consistent images significantly improve classification accuracy.
+2. **Data quality is crucial**: Controlled, consistent images significantly improved classification accuracy for both algorithms.

-2. **Algorithm selection is context-dependent**:
+3. **Algorithm strengths differ by texture**:
-   - GLCM performs better for structured textures with spatial relationships
+   - GLCM: Excels at capturing spatial relationships in regular patterns
-   - LBP performs adequately for textures with consistent local patterns (like stone)
+   - LBP: Performs well for textures with distinctive local intensity variations
-   - The choice between GLCM and LBP should consider the specific texture characteristics

-3. **Class imbalance impact**: Both classifiers performed better on stone and brick than on wood, suggesting potential room for improvement in wood texture representation.

-4. **Misclassification patterns**: The confusion primarily occurs between brick and wood classes, indicating these textures share features that can be difficult to distinguish.

-## 6. Conclusion

-The GLCM-based classifier demonstrates superior performance for texture classification tasks, particularly for distinguishing between stone, brick, and wood.
-Its ability to capture spatial relationships and statistical properties makes it more robust to variations in texture patterns.

-The study highlights the importance of data quality and preprocessing in texture classification.
-Controlled, consistent images with minimal disturbance significantly improve classification accuracy.

-Future work could focus on:
-1. Implementing hybrid approaches that combine GLCM and LBP features
-2. Exploring adaptive parameter selection for LBP to better handle varying texture scales
-3. Improving wood texture classification through targeted feature engineering
+4. **Classifier selection matters**: SVM worked well with GLCM's statistical features, while Random Forest handled LBP's histogram features effectively.